haxtheweb/edtechjoker/sp24/week11.md

 - Does it look good?
 Is it responsive?
 Does it meet the visual requirements?
 - Is the mark up / HTML semantic and accessible?
 Is it simple in structure and easy to read?
 - Does it leverage the DDD Design system?
 Does it have CSS variables left behind for flexibility?
-- Does the demo exhibit variations of the implementation?
 - Is it a stand alone web component?
 Is it reusable?
 Is there anything else that could be done to make it more reusable?

 ## Thursday